 Heritage District Guidelines & Applications

-The City of Plano has two designated heritage districts: Haggard Park and Downtown.
-A map of these districts can be downloaded here.
-Both heritage districts have their own set of design guidelines for building alterations, construction, removal, or demolition.
-Any property within Plano that is a locally designated heritage resource, or is part of a locally designated heritage districtmust acquire a certificate of appropriateness prior to beginning any exterior improvement projects.
+The City of Plano has two designated heritage districts: Haggard Park and Downtown Plano.
+A map of the heritage districts Opens a New Window. can be downloaded here.
+Both heritage districts have their own set of design guidelines for building alterations, construction, removal or demolition.
+Any property within Plano that is a locally designated heritage landmarka New Window. , or is part of a locally designated heritage district Opens a New Window. must acquire a certificate of appropriateness prior to beginning any exterior improvement projects.

 Certificate of Appropriateness (CA) Process

-As mentioned above, a certificate of appropriateness is required prior to beginning any exterior improvement projects on locally designated heritage properties or properties within the Haggard Park or Downtown Heritage Districts.
+As mentioned above, a certificate of appropriateness is required prior to beginning any exterior improvement projects on locally designated Heritage Landmarks or properties within the Haggard Park or Downtown Heritage Districts.
 A five step process is outlined below.
 Printable instructions for the Certificate of Appropriateness Application can be downloaded here.

 Step 1 - Determine if the project requires a Certificate of Appropriateness (CA)

 Prior to any exterior alterations, demolition or new construction, a CA must be approved.
 Alterations generally include the following:

 |Roofs||Signs (window and wall)||Major landscape improvements or pavement changes||Stabilization|

 If you have questions about the requirements of the CA or are unsure if you need a CA, please contact the Heritage Preservation Officer at 972-941-7151.

 Step 2 - Staff Consultation